 - Useful for businesses that offer or receive trade discounts.

-- Petty Cash Book
+- Petty Book

 - Tracks minor expenses like postage, stationery, and travel.